-Our Governance/Nominating Committee (the "Governance Committee") has responsibility for:

-- ü the size, composition and organization of our Board; - ü the independence of directors and committee members under applicable standards; - ü our corporate governance policies, including our Board Principles and Practices; - $\ddot{\text{u}}~$ the criteria for membership as a director and the selection of nominees for election to the Board; - ü committee assignments; - ü the form and amount of director compensation; - ü the performance evaluation of our CEO and management succession planning; and - ü the annual Board and committee performance evaluations.
+Our Governance/Nominating Committee (the "Governance Committee") has responsibility for: ü the size, composition and organization of our Board; ü the independence of directors and committee members under applicable standards; ü our corporate governance policies, including our Board Principles and Practices; ü the criteria for directors and the selection of nominees for election to the Board; ü committee assignments; ü the form and amount of director compensation; ü the performance evaluation of our CEO and management succession planning; and ü the annual Board and Committee performance evaluations.

 While the Governance Committee has not specified minimum qualifications for candidates it recommends, it will consider the qualifications, skills, expertise, qualities, diversity, age, gender, availability and experience of all candidates that are presented for consideration.
-At the present time, two of our nine directors are women.
+At the present time, three of our eleven directors are women.
 The Board utilizes a concept of diversity that extends beyond race, gender and national origin to encompass the viewpoints, professional experience and other individual qualities and attributes of candidates that will enable the Board to select candidates who are best able to carry out the Board's responsibilities and complement the mix of talent and experience represented on the Board.
 In connection with its annual evaluation, the Board considers the appropriateness of the qualifications of existing directors given then current needs.

 Candidates for Board nomination may be brought to the attention of the Governance Committee by current Board members, management, stockholders or other persons.
 All potential new candidates are fully evaluated by the Governance Committee using the criteria described above, and then considered by the entire Board for nomination.
+The appointment of Ms. Serra to the Board resulted from a search, led by members of the Governance Committee, to identify a potential independent candidate who also satisfied certain other criteria for Board membership discussed above.
+The Committee received suggestions from a variety of sources, including a third-party search firm.

 Director Candidates submitted by Stockholders: Stockholders wishing to recommend director candidates for consideration by the Governance Committee may do so by writing to the Chairman of the Governance/Nominating Committee, c/o Corporate Secretary, Gartner, Inc., 56 Top Gallant Road, P.O.
 Box 10212, Stamford, CT 06904-2212, and indicating the recommended candidate's name, biographical data, professional experience and any other qualifications.
 In addition, stockholders wishing to propose candidates for election must follow our advance notice provisions.
-See Process for Submission of Stockholder Proposals for our 2017 Annual Meeting below.
+See Process for Submission of Stockholder Proposals for our 2019 Annual Meeting on page 52.